Patrick Mahomes' Texas Tech coach gives Super Bowl ticket to quarterback's high school coach

 It’s always good to reach back and bring along those who helped you along the way.

-Adam Cook, who coaches Whitehouse Football in West Texas, is the high school football coach of quarterback Patrick Mahomes and will be watching his former athlete on Sunday when the Kansas City Chiefs meet the San Francisco 49ers in Super Bowl LIV.
+Adam Cook, who coaches Whitehouse Football in East Texas, is the high school football coach of quarterback Patrick Mahomes and will be watching his former athlete on Sunday when the Kansas City Chiefs meet the San Francisco 49ers in Super Bowl LIV.

 The thanks goes to former Texas Tech and current Arizona Cardinals head coach Kliff Kingsbury.